 Tips for PCI DSS Program Success

 One of the major goals of a SecurityMetrics PCI Program is to close data security and compliance gaps and avoid data breaches.
-PCI DSS compliance is not only a great tool for protecting payment data, but overall data security.

 PCI compliance is a great tool not only for fulfilling industry requirements, but for overall data security.
 PCI compliance is not just a checkbox exercise.
 Much of data security compliance is action oriented, e.g., making sure that networks are segmented or that you’re not sending credit card information over email.